-At NLIHC, we believe it is essential to adopt an intersectional framework in our advocacy, one that centers the voices of the most marginalized members of our society to achieve policy solutions that respond comprehensively to the complexities of our nation's housing crisis. campaign to highlight research and talking points, and the tracking of and advocating for HUD regulations that advance equal access to housing for LGBTQ+ people.
+Scan this QR code to access an audio recording of this article.

+The Intersections of LGBTQ+ Issues and Housing Advocacy: An Introduction

+At NLIHC, we believe

+it is essential to adopt

+an intersectional

+framework in our

+to achieve policy

+advocacy, one that

+centers the voices of

+the most marginalized

+solutions that respond

+the complexities of our

+nation's housing crisis.